I realise that the subject of this post is a little out of place on a philosophy blog, but this matter is too important for me to stay quiet about.

 This is an issue that we must take seriously!

+To listen to my song entitled Machines Taking Over the World, click here.
 What are you doing in your life to ensure the robots aren’t beating you?
 Please feel free to leave your thoughts in the comments below.